pabulblues/CS787-Course-Project/README.md

 * `src/`: all RAG, sanitization, summarization, evaluation, and prompt generation scripts
 * `S-RAG_analysis/`: auditing module
 * `Information/`: Information useful for attacks

+Note: Unzip the zipped folders and insert them as shown in the directory structure

 ---